 Coal ash recycling across the United States has reached a record high according to the American Coal Ash Association (ACAA).
 Out of the 107.4 million tons of coal combustion products (CCPs) created, 60.2 million tons were recycled – 56 percent.

 For the last several years, Great River Energy’s Coal Creek Station power plant has recycled 100 percent of the fly ash produced there.
-By recycling and put it to beneficial use, Great River Energy reduces landfill utilization and emissions.
+By recycling and putting ash to beneficial use, Great River Energy reduces landfill utilization and emissions.

-“This year alone, Coal Creek Station produced over 400,000 tons of fly ash in which 100 percent was recycled and used in concrete or for internal projects,” said Rachel Retterath, Great River Energy’s manager of business development and governmental affairs.
+“This year alone, Coal Creek Station produced over 400,000 tons of fly ash, of which 100 percent was recycled and used in concrete or for internal projects,” said Rachel Retterath, Great River Energy’s manager of business development and governmental affairs.